-The Proposition 47 Request for Proposals (RFP) includes requirements that apply to non-governmental, community-based organizations.
+The Proposition 47 Request for Proposals (RFP) includes requirements that apply to non-governmental, community-based organizations providing services with grant funds.
 Grantees are responsible for ensuring that all contracted third parties continually meet these requirements as a condition of receiving any Proposition 47 funds.
-Pages 6-7 of the RFP describes these requirements as follows:
+The RFP describes these requirements as follows: